Targeted Data Fusion for Region-Specific Survival Effects in the AMP HIV Prevention Trials: Technical Details of the Federated Estimator

-To establish the RAL related results of $\widehat\theta_n^k(t,a)$, we start from considering the difference $\widehat\theta_n^k(t,a) -\estimand$.
+To prove Theorem \ref{thm:RAL-site-k}, we adopt similar strategies in Section \ref{app:theory-CCOD}.
+We start from considering the difference $\widehat\theta_n^k(t,a) -\estimand$.
 Recall that $\Px_n^m$ is the empirical distribution corresponding to the $m$th validation set $\mc V_m$ from the entire data $\mc O$, and denote $\Gx_n^m$ the corresponding empirical process.
 Then, following the similar process used in \eqref{eq:glb-est-deco}, it can be shown that

-Next, similar to what we did for the CCOD estimator, in the following Lemma \ref{lm:L2-bound-k-est}, we establish the $L_2(\Px)$ norm distance (bound) between the estimated IF and the limiting IF for the source-site estimator.
+Next, similar to what we did for the CCOD estimator, in the following Lemma \ref{lm:L2-bound-k-est}, we establish the $\ell_2(\Px)$ norm distance (bound) between the estimated IF and the limiting IF for the source-site estimator.

 \begin{lemma} Under Condition \ref{cond:bound-pi-G}, there exists a universal constant $C=C(\eta)$ such that for each $k$, $m$, $n$, $t$, and $a$,

 where

 \end{lemma}